Top 10 Places for Eagle Watching in Oklahoma

 Northwestern Oklahoma’s 32,000-acre Salt Plains National Wildlife Refuge includes 10,000 acres of salt flats, as well as wetlands, prairies, woodlands and Great Salt Plains Lake.
 This diversity of landscape has contributed to the area’s success as a habitat for over 300 species of birds.
 Designated as a Globally Important Bird Area by the National Audubon Society, the refuge and nearby Great Salt Plains State Park are excellent destinations for birders, and are prime locations for eagle viewing during the winter months.

 Travel along the refuge’s Sandpiper Trail, which begins near the nature center and refuge office, and take a short journey to the edge of the salt flats for eagle viewing from the trail’s birding observation platform.
 Also, eagle watchers won’t want to miss a trip along the 1 ¼-mile Eagle Roost Nature Trail for an adventure through wooded and open areas, beneath cottonwood trees and past marshes to a bird watching area along Sand Creek Bay.
-In addition, the refuge hosts an organized eagle watching event each January where guides treat visitors to an up-close-and-personal view of resident eagles in secluded roosting areas that are normally closed to the public.
+In addition, the refuge hosts Eagle Watch, an organized event each January where guides treat visitors to an up-close-and-personal view of resident eagles in secluded roosting areas that are normally closed to the public.

 Quartz Mountain Nature Park